 According to Halford (1993), S. covillei population demographics are influenced by annual precipitation, timing and intensity of cattle grazing, competition with shrubs and rhizomatous grass species, and activities that influence surface and groundwater sources.
 Owens Valley checkerbloom flowers from April through June.
-ICWD monitored seven S. covillei sites and 30 C. excavatus sites within the Owens Valley in 2019 (Table 7.2).
+In 2021, ICWD monitored eight S. covillei sites, and eleven additional sites were noted as present or absent while surveying for Calochortus excavatus and during summer monitoring of Owens Valley vegetation conditions.
 The number of sites monitored each year is determined by staffing levels in May.

 S. covillei populations were sampled by first mapping known population locations into polygons and then either sampling individuals via randomly located quadrats, or via hand counts of flagged individuals within mapped sub-populations.
 Polygon boundaries were marked with flags and mapped by walking the perimeter with a GPS unit.
-Quadrats (approximately 1 m) were randomly sampled within the polygon.
+Quadrats (approximately 1 m^2^) were randomly sampled within the polygon.
 Locations of quadrats were selected using a random bearing and a random number of paces (i.e. three sets of random paces were generated: 1-20, 1-30, 1-40 for small vs. larger polygons).
 The number of quadrats sampled increased with the size of the polygon; 10 was the minimum number of quadrats sampled.
-Annual population size estimates are for the non-dormant portion of the population (Fiedler 1998) and are thus likely underestimates of the true population size, especially in dry years when dormancy is expected to be more prevalent.
+Annual population size estimates are for the non-dormant portion of the population (fiedler 1998) and are thus likely underestimates of the true population size, especially in dry years when dormancy is expected to be more prevalent.